ctorres345/TransformerDemoApp/README.md

 • Domain
 • Data

-## TECNOLOGIES USED IN THE PROJECT
+## Libraries and Technologies I used?

 • Livedata
 • Dependency Injection with Hilt